 - Don't take them too seriously.
-It's your business, not their's.
-You have to make the decisions and even I have been known to make the occasional mistake.
+It's your business.
+You have to make the decisions and, anyway, even I have been known to make the occasional mistake.

 - Don't confuse investors with mentors.
 I have spoken to several successful businessmen who have taken on angel investment because they really liked the person with the money and thought they would be good mentors.
 In two cases, the relationship soured quickly and the investor became a thorn in the flesh and, in both cases, ended up driving the original entrepreneur out of the business.

 - Always ask before using their name.
-Another mentoree added my name to all his websites and correspondence, naming me as a non-executive director of the company (I wasn't).
+Another mentoree added my name to all his websites and correspondence (without asking), naming me as a non-executive director of the company (I wasn't).
 Not good.